19th Summer Olympics 1968. History of the Summer Olympics

 Anatoly Roshchin (Greco-Roman wrestling, over 97 kg)

-Mikhail Voronin (artistic gymnastics, all-around, individual championship)
+Mikhail Voronin (gymnastics, all-around, individual championship)

-Mikhail Voronin (artistic gymnastics, rings)
+Mikhail Voronin (gymnastics, rings)

-Mikhail Voronin (artistic gymnastics, uneven bars)
+Mikhail Voronin (gymnastics, parallel bars)

-Zinaida Voronina (artistic gymnastics, all-around, individual championship)
+Zinaida Voronina (gymnastics, all-around, individual championship)

 Romuald Klim (athletics, hammer throw)